SingleManTH/agiletoolkit.org/docs/overview/design.md

 * We use directories in the file system to define our routes without complex configuration conventions, just as HTTP intended.

 You'll find this kind of pragmatic thinking throughout the codebase.
-It helps to keep the code lean and the learning curve manageable.
+With Agile Toolkit you can just get on with the job without the framework getting in the way.